Event Image

 Workshop: Along the Banks o' Nith

 (Sat 24 Jan: 11am) Come and learn some of the songs Burns wrote while living at his inspirational Dumfriesshire home of Ellisland Farm.
 Situated on the banks of the river Nith, Ellisland is considered as the place where Burns connected most with nature and produced some of his finest work.
 Multi award-winning singer Emily Smith has toured all over the world with her blend of traditional and original songs.
 Her voice is often described as pure, expressive and deeply connected to place - especially her native Dumfries and Galloway.
+If Burns is your bag, we've got a programme of unmissable activity Tue 20-Sun 25 January - don't miss Burns and Beyond 2026 at the Scottish Storytelling Centre.

 Location Scottish Storytelling Centre